 The Chindwin River separated the Japanese and Allies for most of 1943.
 It was crossed by the Chindits in early 1943 as they headed east to the Japanese rear areas.
 Then in March 1944 it was crossed west as the Japanese attacked Imphal.
 In late 1944 it was crossed again eastwards as Slim’s 14th Army reinvaded Burma.
 Each crossing involved more engineering effort than the last.

 In March the river varies from 50 meters wide where it flows fast, to 500 meters across where it is more or less a lake with no flow.
 There are lots of points where you could wade across most of the river; but crucially never all of it.
 There are no reliable fords from one side to other because the sand bars shift too often.
-I was often surprised by people standing in the middle of the river and often see bigger boats feeling their way forward in 4 feet of water.
+I was often surprised by people standing in the middle of the river and often saw bigger boats feeling their way forward in 4 feet of water.

-The Japanese made a mess of the crossings with the 31st Division crossings in the North being the most problematic.
+In March 1944 the Japanese made a spectacular mess of the crossings with the 31st Division crossings in the north being the most problematic.
 Many drowned and much equipment was lost which is odd since the Japanese were used to crossing rivers.
 They had much respect for Allied engineering capability which they lacked.
 However, river crossings have an unforgiving reality to them which no amount of determination, panache can overcome.
 Heavy stuff sinks; bushido (traditional Japanese warrior spirit) does not help.
 Also, people on water tend to all get into trouble at the same time as waves or currents affect all those present and panic spreads.
 The line between order and chaos is thin.